Encouraging NMAHPs to engage in research

 - Develop clinical academic training pathways for NMAHPs, providing structured opportunities for professional growth.

-- Address barriers identified in a 2023 scoping exercise that highlighted challenges NMAHPs face when pursuing research, such as time constraints, lack of mentorship, and access to funding.
+- Address barriers identified in a 2023 scoping exercise that highlighted challenges NMAHPs face when pursuing research, such as research awareness, protected time to focus on research and opportunities at different stages of a research trajectory.

 - Create opportunities for NMAHPs to engage in meaningful research, with an emphasis on providing mentorship and financial support to pursue research degrees and fellowships.